École de musique du Marché

 Starting over from almost nothing means rebuilding every relationship, every student, one at a time.
 First 100 students.
 Then 200.
 Then 300.
 Today, over 400 active students walk through our doors every week.

-24 academically trained teachers.
+25 academically trained teachers, supported by a dedicated admin team of fellow musicians who understand exactly what music students need.
 4,200+ students welcomed since 2016.
 12 practice rooms.
 Lessons for every age — from 3-year-olds to 78-year-olds.
 No contract, no pressure.

 Ron Harris, the direct link to the Italmelodie legacy, is still involved on a part-time basis in semi-retirement.
 The institution changed its name, but the soul remains the same: a warm place where music is accessible to everyone, in the neighbourhood where it was born.